stan-dev/design-docs/designs/0032-stan-output-formats.md

 parameter, transformed parameter, and generated quantities (non-local) variables, in order of declaration in the Stan program.

-The model class methods `constrained_param_names`, `unconstrained_param_names`, `get_constrained_sizedtypes`, `get_unconstrained_sizedtypes`
+The model object's member functions `constrained_param_names`, `unconstrained_param_names`, `get_constrained_sizedtypes`, `get_unconstrained_sizedtypes`
 provide name, type, and shape information.
 The reason that the model reports on both the constrained and unconstrained parameters is the Stan parameter types simplex, correlation, covariance, and Cholesky factors have different shapes on the constrained, unconstrained scale.
-For example, a simplex parameter is a vector whose elements sum to one on the constrained scale which means that it has $N-1$ free parameters when computing on the unconstrained scale.
+For example, a simplex parameter is an N vector whose elements sum to one on the constrained scale which means that it has N-1 free parameters when computing on the unconstrained scale.
 The Stan model parameter inputs and outputs are on the *constrained* scale, therefore the number of parameter values reported by the `write_array` method is reported by the `get_constrained_sizedtypes` method.
 The sampler computes on the *unconstrained* scale, therefore the size of the metric (inverse mass matrix) is reported by the `get_unconstrained_sizedtypes` method.
-(Note: A further complication for optimization is that the optimization algorithm computes on the unconstrained scale, which means that the Hessian of the covariance matrix is on the unconstrained scale.)

 ### Inference algorithm outputs

-The outputs from the inference algorithm necessarily differ according to the method, and to a lesser degree, according to the developers.
+The outputs from the inference algorithm necessarily differ according to the method.
-The NUTS-HMC sampler does full Bayesian inference by assembling a set of draws from the posterior distribution using an HMC sampler with tuning parameters step-size and metric.
-The `stan::services::util::mcmc_writer` class is constructed with a callback writer and provides methods `write_sample_names`, `write_sample_params`, `write_adapt_finish`, `write_timing`.

-- The `write_sample_names` and `write_sample_params` produce the CSV header row and data rows, respectively.
-The initial columns consist of sampler state and diagnostic information from the `stan::mcmc::sample` object, (called `sample_params`), the remaining columns are the Stan model variable names and values returned by the `constrained_param_names` and `write_array` methods.

-- The `write_adapt_finish` and `write_timing` produce comment blocks in the CSV file.
-Adaptation information consists of the stepsize and metric.
-This comment block follows the CSV header row, either immediately, or following the warmup data rows.
-The timing information comments are written out at the end.
+The inference algorithm either sends information to the callback directly, or, in the case of the HMC samplers, helper functions make use of  utility class `stan::services::utils::mcmc_writer` which assembles the outputs from the Stan model and the inference algorithm into a single row's worth of information sent to the writer callbacks.

 ### Interface-level outputs